lichess-org/lila/CONTRIBUTING.md

 ## I want to contribute code to Lichess

 - [Set up your development environment](https://github.com/lichess-org/lila/wiki/Lichess-Development-Onboarding).
 - [Pick a GitHub issue to work on](https://github.com/lichess-org/lila/issues).
-The [good first issue](https://github.com/lichess-org/lila/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [no scala](https://github.com/lichess-org/lila/issues?q=is%3Aissue+is%3Aopen+label%3A%22no+scala%22) tags might be useful.
+The [`good first issue`](https://github.com/lichess-org/lila/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [`no scala`](https://github.com/lichess-org/lila/issues?q=is%3Aissue+is%3Aopen+label%3A%22no+scala%22) tags might be useful.
 - Communicate with other devs on [Discord](https://discord.gg/lichess).

+## I want to contribute artwork or documentation

+Some issues that need artwork and documentation to be resolved are tagged [`non technical`](https://github.com/lichess-org/lila/issues?q=is%3Aissue+is%3Aopen+label%3A%22non+technical%22).

 ## I want to report a bug or a problem about Lichess

 [**Make an issue**](https://github.com/lichess-org/lila/issues/new).
-However, note that issues that provide little value compared to the required effort may be closed.
 Before creating an issue, make sure that:

 1. You list the steps to reproduce the problem to show that other users may experience it as well, if the issue is not self-descriptive.
 2. Search to make sure it isn't a duplicate.
 [The advanced search syntax](https://help.github.com/articles/searching-issues/) may come in handy.
 3. It is not a trivial problem or demand unrealistic dev time to fix.
+Such issues may be closed.

-Report mobile-only bugs to [Lichess mobile](https://github.com/lichess-org/lichobile/).
+Report mobile-only bugs to [Lichess mobile](https://github.com/lichess-org/lichobile).

 ## I want to suggest a feature for Lichess